Rachel Unitt

-Rachel Elizabeth Unitt (born 5 June 1982) is a former English footballer who last played for FA Women's Championship club London Bees.
-After beginning her club career with Wolves, Unitt began a long association with Everton in 2000.
+Rachel Elizabeth Unitt (born 5 June 1982) is an English former footballer who played as a left-back.

+After beginning her club career with Wolverhampton Wanderers, Unitt began a long association with Everton in 2000.
 This was intersected by a three-year spell at Fulham between 2001 and 2004 and a summer on loan to New Jersey Wildcats in 2005.
 She left Everton in 2012 for a two-year stint at Birmingham City and later played for Notts County in 2014.
+She finished out her career with Solihull Moors and London Bees.

-A sturdy left back, Unitt has won over 100 caps for the England women's national football team since her debut in August 2000.
+A sturdy left-back, Unitt has won over 100 caps for the England women's national football team since her debut in August 2000.
 She represented England at the 2001, 2005 and 2009 editions of the UEFA Women's Championship as well as at the FIFA Women's World Cup in 2007 and 2011.
-She was ruled out of both the 2013 UEFA Women's Championship and the Great Britain squad for the 2012 London Olympics due to injury.
-In 2004 and 2006 Unitt was named The Football Association's (FA) International Player of the Year.
+She was ruled out of both the 2013 UEFA Women's Championship and the Great Britain squad for the 2012 Summer Olympics due to injury.
+In 2004 and 2006, Unitt was named The Football Association's (FA) International Player of the Year.
 In 2016, she was inducted into the English Football Hall of Fame at the National Football Museum.